marcoXbresciani/TKCompanionApp/docs/SECURITY.md

 SPDX-License-Identifier: FSFAP
 -->
 # Security Policy
-Please note the app analysis done by Exodus Privacy at https://reports.exodus-privacy.eu.org/it/reports/312206/
+Please note the app analysis done by Exodus Privacy at https://reports.exodus-privacy.eu.org/it/reports/312206/ and the fact that TKCompanionApp doesn't use Internet at all.

 ## Known Security Issues
 > In evaluating the impact of these (known) security issues below (if